 Information on our current and past share buyback programmes.

-On 5 September 2023, the Board of Directors of Swiss Life Holding Ltd ("Swiss Life" or the "Company") approved the repurchase of its own registered shares with a par value of CHF 0.10 each (the "Swiss Life Shares") up to a maximum repurchase value of CHF 300 million by way of a buyback programme with the purpose of capital reduction (the "Programme").
+On 2 December 2024, the Board of Directors of Swiss Life Holding Ltd (“Swiss Life” or the “Company”) approved the repurchase of registered treasury shares with a par value of CHF 0.10 each (the “Swiss Life Shares”) up to a maximum acquisition value of CHF 750 million as part of a share buyback programme for a reduction in share capital (the “Programme”).

-The Programme, which was announced on 6 September 2023, will start on 2 October 2023 and last until the end of March 2024, the latest.
+The Programme, which was announced on 3 December 2024, will start on 9 December 2024 and last until the end of May 2026 (18 months).
 Repurchases of Swiss Life Shares for the purpose of a later capital reduction are carried out on a second trading line on the SIX Swiss Exchange, with Swiss Life as the exclusive buyer, delegated to Zürcher Kantonalbank acting as agent.

-These statements do not constitute a comprehensive description of possible tax consequences nor tax advice.
+These statements do not constitute a comprehensive description of possible tax consequences nor do they qualify as tax advice.
 Shareholders are advised to consult their own tax advisor regarding the tax consequences of participating in the Programme.

-Further details on the Programme can be found in the official announcements in German and French
+Further information on the buyback programme can be found in the official publications in German and French:

 Maximum daily repurchase volume (calculated in accordance with Art.
 123 Abs.
 1 lit. c FMIO):